There are many incredible day trips from Rome and you can easily leave the city and feel you are a world apart from it.

 Considered one of the ultimate places to visit in Lazio, Civita di Bagnoregio is a lovely tiny town of Tuscia known as the dying village (though tourism is bringing it back to full like) because it stands on a hill that is slowly eroding and collapsing into the Valle dei Calanchi below.
 It makes for an excellent day trip from Rome.

-Located at little over 440 meters above sea level on top of a tuff hill, on the border with Umbria, it was founded between the 9th and 8th centuries BC, and subsequently inhabited by the Etruscans.
+Located at little over 440 meters (1,443.5 feet) above sea level on top of a tuff hill, on the border with Umbria, it was founded between the 9th and 8th centuries BC, and subsequently inhabited by the Etruscans.

 The village is blissfully isolated, connected to the surroundings only through a narrow bridge that has had to be rebuilt several times – the Nazis destroyed the original one during WWII.
 You’ll have to walk into the village through the only gate, the Romanesque Arch of Porta Santa Maria, and once there you will be able to explore the marvelous medieval remains, with the beautiful cathedral, the gorgeous main square, and the many tiny shops.

-PRACTICAL INFORMATION: Civita di Bagnoregio and Orvieto are best visited independently by car.
+HOW TO GET THERE: Civita di Bagnoregio and Orvieto are best visited independently by car.
+You can check out the prices of car rental here.
 If you’d rather use public transport, you will have to take the train to Orvieto first – it departs from Termini station and takes between 50 and 90 minutes.
-From Orvieto, you can take the Cotral Bus to Civita di Bagnoregio.
+From Orvieto, you can then take the Cotral Bus to Civita di Bagnoregio.

-PRACTICAL INFORMATION: It takes little over 2.5 hours to reach Assisi from Roma Termini train station.
+HOW TO GET THERE: It takes little over 2.5 hours to reach Assisi from Roma Termini train station.
 For a faster trip, you may want to take the train to Santa Maria degli Angeli which takes little over 1.5 hours, and from there take a taxi or a bus.
+You can check the train timetable and buy train tickets here.
 Once in Assisi, you can explore independently, or join a guided tour such as this one.

 Ponza is a small island of the Pontine Archipelago, located between Rome and Naples, on Italy Thyrrenian Sea.
 It’s a fantastic place with dramatic cliffs, clear waters and sea grottoes, where you can enjoy a day beach hopping and snorkeling.